Cirkulo

 San Lorenzo Village and the Architecture of a Meal

 The San Lorenzo Village pocket of Makati operates differently from the EDSA-adjacent restaurant strips.
 Traffic thins, the building scale drops, and the dining rooms that occupy addresses like the Milky Way Building on Arnaiz Avenue tend to attract guests who have made a deliberate detour rather than a convenient stop.
 Arriving at Cirkulo, you feel that selectivity in the approach itself: a residential-scale street, a building with some institutional age on it, and a room that signals considered rather than casual dining before you have ordered anything.
+Cirkulo is a Classic Spanish restaurant in Makati City, with a Michelin Plate in 2026 and a smart casual dress code.

 That physical context matters because it sets the terms of the meal.
 Restaurants in this part of Makati have historically traded on a certain discretion, a preference for the known guest over the walk-in, the long lunch or dinner over the quick table turn.
-Cirkulo's 2026 Michelin Plate recognition places it formally within a peer group that includes some of the more discussed addresses in Philippine dining, but the setting situates it outside the maximalist hotel-restaurant model that dominates parts of the CBD.
+Cirkulo's 2026 Michelin Plate recognition places it formally within a peer group that includes some of the more discussed addresses in Philippine dining, but the setting situates it outside the hotel-restaurant model that dominates parts of the CBD.

 The Progression as the Point